msssm/MultiLevelEvacuation_with_custom_C_code/README.md

 Helbling, Dirk et al. (2005): Self-Organized Pedestrian Crowd Dynamics: Experiments, Simulations, and Design Solutions

-Our idea of the simulation might go in a similar direction as the one of the "Airplane Evacuation 2011 FS".
+Our idea of the simulation might go in a similar direction as the one of the "Airplane Evacuation 2011 FS" and the Project "Evacuation Bottleneck:
+Simulation and analysis of an evacuation of a high-school building with MATLAB" from HS 2011.
+But we won't base our work on these reports and we won't focus on a single evacuation object as they do, but we want to create a general framework which can easily be adapted to different scenarios.
+We will hopefully be able to implement more efficient algorithms to additionally support larger scale evacuations.

 ## Research Methods

 We will use the agent-based social force model to simulate the behaviour of invdividual persons.
-Shortest evacuation paths may probably be precalculated using a grid discretization and fast marching or fast sweeping methods.
+Shortest evacuation paths may probably be precalculated using a grid discretization and efficient fast sweeping methods.
 The parameters of the model will be based on empirical data from accordant literature.

 ## Other